bateman/bap-vm/README.md

 # bap-vm
-Virtual Machines for bap-seminar repo
+Virtual Machine for [Best-Answer Prediction seminar]https://github.com/bateman/bap-seminar

 ## Download VirtualBox
 Download the installer and extension pack for your OS from https://www.virtualbox.org/wiki/Downloads